theodora-sin/World-Food-Explore/README.md

 ├── cityData_Africa.js     # city data from Africa
 ├── cityData_america.js    # city data from America
 └── images                 # dish photo, favicon, character

+## AI Usage
+I mainly used AI to debug the code and as a learning aid throughout the development of this project.
+It also helped me to use users' views to understand what experience users want.
+The whole concept, design idea and features were all my own creations.